Fiat G.50 Freccia: Sicilian and Italian campaigns

 During the second half of the war, the G.50 was typically operated as a multi-role fighter and ground attack aircraft, equipped only with external bombs.
-During the opening phase of the Allied invasion of Sicily, the G.50 was the most numerous aircraft used by the Regia Aeronautica to counterattack the Allied landings.
+During the opening phase of the Allied invasion of Sicily, the G.50 was the most numerous aircraft used by the Regia Aeronautica against the Allied landings.

-Just prior to the start of the invasion, a specialised ground attack unit of the Regia Aeronautica, 50° Stormo Assalto, was repositioned to Southern Italy; this unit was equipped with G.50 bis fighter-bombers.
-As soon the invasion started, on 10 July 1943, additional units were rushed to the area to participate in the Axis counter-attack.
-Alongside various other Italian and German ground attack units, 45 G.50 bis of 158 and 159 Gruppi Assalto from Pistoia were committed to attack Allied naval assets, landing craft and troops.
-Ten of these saw action on 11 July in conjunction with several Re.2002s and escorted by five Re.2005s of 362a Squadron, when they were intercepted by an overwhelming fighter "umbrella".
-In the ensuing engagement, three G.50s were shot down, including Tenente Colonnello (Wing Commander) Guido Nobili, commander of 5 Stormo Assalto.
-The remainder of the Italian air forces returned to their base where, after landing, the fighters were mostly destroyed on the ground by a follow-up air attack.
+Just prior to the start of the invasion, a specialised ground attack unit of the Regia Aeronautica, 50° Stormo Assalto, was transferred to southern Italy, with G.50 bis fighter-bombers.
+When the invasion began on 10 July 1943, additional units were rushed to the area.
+With other Italian and German ground attack units, 45 G.50 bis of 158° and 159° Gruppi Assalto from Pistoia attacked Allied shipping, landing craft and troops.
+Ten G.50 bis saw action on 11 July with several Re.2002s, escorted by five Re.2005s of 362a Squadriglia, when they were intercepted by an overwhelming fighter "umbrella".
+Three G.50s were shot down, including Tenente Colonnello (Wing Commander) Guido Nobili, commander of 5° Stormo Assalto.
+The remainder of the Italian aircraft returned to their base where the fighters were mostly destroyed on the ground by a follow-up air attack.

-By the time of the Italian Armistice with the Allies, only a handful of G.50 fighters were left in service in Italy.
-A number of these continued to be operated as part of the Italian Co-Belligerent Air Force, while at least four G.50s were used by the Aeronautica Nazionale Repubblicana as fighter trainers.
-The top-scoring Italian pilot to use the G.50 was Furio Lauri, who was credited with 11 "kills" prior to the end of 1941, eventually achieving a final score of 18 enemy aircraft downed.
+By the time of the Armistice of Cassibile with the Allies, 48 G.50s were left in Italy, 17 being serviceable.
+Several G.50s continued to be operated as part of the Aviazione Cobelligerante Italiana (ACI, Italian Co-Belligerent Air Force) while at least four G.50s were used by the Aeronautica Nazionale Repubblicana (National Republican Air Force) as fighter trainers.